 High school years can be fraught with strong emotions, deep resentments, actions with tragic consequences, and unlikely heroes.

-Declan's son DJ has graduated college and will soon be leaving to start his military career, but not before one last sail around the lake.
+Michael's son Declan has graduated college and will soon be leaving to start his military career, but not before father and son share one last sail around the lake.

 The farm I lived on when I first married had an old tobacco barn behind the house and there was one slat on the barn broken off at the lower corner that always drew my attention.